mrasu/echoed/create-echoed/template/cypress/example/README.md

 3. Wait: Wait for the test to finish.
 4. View results: Open `report/result.html` to see the test results.
 5. Stop server: Move to `example` directory and stop DockerCompose by `make stop`.

+6. Note: The server utilizes a modified version of the code from [opentelemetry-demo](https://github.com/open-telemetry/opentelemetry-demo) which sends OpenTelemetry's data to `host.docker.internal:3000`, and it can be launched from DockerCompose.